 Tawny Frogmouths are found throughout Australia, on the mainland and Tasmania.
 They prefer open woodlands, but are found in a wide variety of habitats – rainforest margins, alpine woodlands, parks and gardens.
 They’re seldom found in arid regions or in dense rainforests.
 A breeding pair often stays in the same territory for more than 10 years.
 Common where they occur, chances are you’ve picnicked under a tree concealing a Tawny Frogmouth or two!

-The species is considered of Least Concern to extinction by the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.
+The species is considered of Least Concern by the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.

 Tawny Frogmouths mate for life.
 Females typically lay two to three eggs each breeding season (around August to December).
 The nest is made of sticks and rests on a horizontal tree branch.
 At night the breeding pair take turns incubating the eggs, but the father normally takes the day shift.
 After the chicks have hatched, the whole family can be seen roosting on the same branch, side-by-side.
 In the wild they can live up to 14 years.

 Their call is a low booming "Oom-oom-oom-oom" noise.
 When threatened they may hiss loudly and strike a defensive pose that makes them appear larger than life – eyes and beak wide open.
 But for Tawny Frogmouths, disguise is the best form of defence!

 While roosting, Tawny Frogmouths can be taken by Carpet Pythons.
 When on the ground hunting their own prey, these birds can be killed by feral cats, dogs and foxes.
 However, habitat loss, whether through land clearing, forestry or intensive bushfires, is the most serious threat to the ongoing health of the species – they're reluctant to move to other areas if their habitat is destroyed.